Uditsingh7/User_management_dockerisation/README.md

 - **Docker Concoctions**: Containerized cauldron for consistent spell environments.
 - **GitHub Actions Sorcery**: Automated CI/CD spells for testing and deployment.

-## 🌌 Sorcery-Enabled CI/CD Pipeline

-The power of CI/CD sorcery is harnessed through GitHub Actions and Heroku incantations.
-With every push to the `main` realm, the sorcery unfolds, running spells and deploying the enchanted API to the Heroku realm.

 ## 📜 The Spellbook

 ### Prerequisites